trinsic-id/v2-sdk/docs/examples/1-issue-direct-send.md

 ### Send the credential

-Finally, we can just send the credentil to the user's wallet by specifying its email address.
-If you want to send an email notification that a credential has been sent to the user's wallet, just set `sendNotification` as true.
+Finally, we can just send the credential to the user's wallet by specifying its email address.
+If you want to send an email notification that a credential has been sent to the user's wallet, just set `sendNotification` to `true`.

 ```js
 await trinsic.credential().send({